WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 31. What is CORS in Node.js?

 - CORS stands for Cross Origin Resource Sharing, allowing restricted resources on a web page to be requested from another domain.

+## 32. Explain the tls module in Node.js?

+- The **tls** module provides an implementation of TLS and SSL protocols to establish secure network connections.